mlabbe123/setupsapp/README.md

         - Sign in
         - register

-    - Enhance profile page
-        - Better deleting setup process

     - Footer

+    - Better solution for profile stats numbers in circle.

+    - QA responsive

     - htaccess